Chief secretary (British Empire)

 Chief secretary was the title of a senior civil servant in various colonies of the British Empire.
 Prior to the dissolution of the colonies, the chief secretary was the second most important official in a colony of the British Empire after the Governor, typically termed the colonial secretary and often an office held by the premier or a similar politically elected minister, and with a portfolio which were equivalent to what was later termed the Home Secretary's office.

 History

 Origins

 This office was at first known as "colonial secretary" or "principal secretary."
-In all colonies in British North America (with the single exception of Prince Edward Island and Bermuda), the equivalent title was "provincial secretary".
+In all colonies in British North America (with the exception of Prince Edward Island and Bermuda), the equivalent title was "provincial secretary".
 In Prince Edward Island and Bermuda, the term "colonial secretary" was used.

 Originally the occupant of this post was secretary to the governor as well as secretary of the colony.
 In 1821, Governor of New South Wales Philip Gidley King wrote that the colonial secretary: